-Following the three-year period of suspension, a student may re-apply to the University and file an appeal with the Admission Appeals Committee; readmission is not automatic and is only granted when there is evidence of a high likelihood of success.
+Period of Suspension: Following the three-year period of suspension, a student may re-apply to the University and file an appeal with the Admission Appeals Committee; readmission is not automatic and is only granted when there is strong evidence of a high likelihood of success upon readmission.

 NOTE: Attempts are cumulative across colleges and universities in the University System of Georgia.
 The limit on number of attempts also applies to students who volunteer for Learning Support courses.

 NOTE: It is possible to be in good academic standing according to GPA and still be suspended by Learning Support regulations.

 NOTE: In highly extenuating circumstances students may appeal for a fourth attempt but such appeals are very rarely granted.

 The Honors Program

 A limited number of qualified students are admitted to the Clayton State University Honors Program, which offers special sections of classes and other activities.
 See Chapter Twelve for additional information.